How I Do Therapy

 My goal is to provide you with the tools and insights you need to overcome your struggles and move forward in life.
 In a sense, you can learn to be your own best therapist.

 My sessions are entirely confidential, collaborative, and specifically designed to help you meet your goals quickly and efficiently.
-During our first meeting (known as the intake interview), I will ask you questions about your story to understand your journey and get a sense of what might be contributing to the problem.
+During our first meeting (known as the initial assessment or intake interview), I will ask you questions about your story to understand your journey and get a sense of what might be contributing to the problem.
 This also gives us a chance to get to know each other and answer any questions you might have before moving forward with therapy.

 My practice is called WellPath for a reason.

 I believe that wellness is a journey that all of us follow.
 Sometimes, a small course correction can make a world of difference.